Secure CheckoutPersonal information is secured with SSL technology.

-- Provides reader with a detailed walk-through of the analysis process, with decision points along the way, assisting the user in understanding the resulting data
+- Provides the reader with a detailed walk-through of the analysis process, with decision points along the way, assisting the user in understanding the resulting data

-- Written at a beginner to intermediate level, for anyone engaging in the field of digital forensic analysis and incident response
+- Written at a beginner to intermediate level for anyone engaging in the field of digital forensic analysis and incident response

 Digital forensic professionals and analysts, information security professionals, researchers, and practitioners.
 Students in digital forensics programs at community college or university

 3. User Activity